danchoi/firelinks/README.markdown

 * Use Firefox's graphical interface to navigate the web visually
 * Use elinks' austere textual interface to read content with more concentration and less distraction
-* Save plain text versions of webpages with elinks' "Save formatted document" command
+* Save clean plain text versions of webpages with elinks' "Save formatted document" command

 ## Prerequisites